Tool to Split Video Ads into Hooks and CTAs

 Split Your First Ad

 Take your best-performing ad and split it into modules.
 Then test 5 new hooks against the same body and CTA.
 You will learn more from that one test than from 5 completely new ads.
-Start your free trial with Sovran and split your first ad in minutes.
+Subscribe now and split your first ad in minutes.

 Want to see the full math?
 Read our guide to making 50 video ad variations fast.